Federal regulations prohibit the use of lead shot or cross-bows for hunting waterfowl.

 ALBERTA'S PHEASANT RELEASE PROGRAM

 Upland Birds Alberta (UBA) has been provided a grant by the Government of Alberta to coordinate this year’s pheasant release program.
-UBA anticipates expanding the geographic distribution of release sites for 2012.
-Releases will occur between October 15 and season’s end, including in those zones where the regular pheasant season opens on September 1.
+Releases will occur between October 15 and season’s end, regardless of season dates.

 As the season nears, go to mywildalberta.com for more details on release site locations.
 Alternately, release site information may be located at afga.org, ab-conservation.com, or pheasantsforevercalgary.com.

 During the open season for male pheasants, the hunting of game birds, including pheasants, is not permitted in the following designated release sites after 2:00 p.m. on any day, except Saturdays.